zhstella/saas/README.md

 - Mark posts as ephemeral by selecting a 7/14/30-day expiry window.
 Expired threads drop off the feed automatically and cannot be opened once the timer elapses.
 - Schedule the daily `ExpirePostsJob` (Heroku Scheduler, cron, etc.) to purge threads whose `expires_at` timestamps have passed so the feed stays fresh.
 Manually trigger it anytime with `rails runner 'ExpirePostsJob.perform_later'`.
 - Structure Q&A so every reply is an answer, question authors can accept the best response, and the thread locks (with a reopen button) once solved.
+- Author posts with the taxonomy-driven composer: pick an official topic, add 1-5 curated tags, capture school/course context, and open an inline draft preview before publishing.
+- Filter the feed with full-text search plus topic, tag, school, course, timeframe, and status facets powered by the new `PostSearchQuery` service.

 ## Test Suites
 ```bash